Taking a probiotic can help to restore the balance of beneficial bacteria in the gut that is often affected by antibiotics

 While antibiotics are highly effective, they can also lead to a number of unpleasant side effects.
 One of these side effects is the death of a large amount of ‘good’ bacteria, causing a bacterial imbalance in your gut.
 This, in turn, causes several common anti-biotic side effects such as diarrhoea and nausea.
 Other side effects also include intestinal discomfort and flatulence.
 This is simply because, along with killing harmful bacteria (as was intended), antibiotics also destroy many of the important, beneficial micro-organisms that make up the intestinal flora and help digestion and good health.

-Taking a probiotic (a supplement of food that contains more of this ‘good bacteria’) can help to restore the balance of beneficial bacteria in the gut that is often affected by antibiotics.
-This additional ‘good’ bacteria helps a number of digestive and immune functions in our body, and importantly prevents the proliferation of ‘bad’ bacteria which can make us sick.
-As such, taking a probiotic can work to either minimise the severity of, or totally negate, the unpleasant side effects of taking antibiotics.
+Taking a probiotic (a supplement that contains more of this ‘good bacteria’) can help to restore the balance of beneficial bacteria in the gut that is often affected by antibiotics.
+This additional ‘good’ bacteria helps a number of digestive and immune functions in our body, and importantly inhibits the proliferation of ‘bad’ bacteria which can make us sick.
+As such, taking a probiotic can work to either minimise the severity ofthe unpleasant side effects of taking antibiotics.
 A healthy balance of “good” bacteria is important for maintaining everyday health, digestive health and immunity and probiotics help you achieve this.

 Want to know more about probiotics and immunity?
 Check out our range of digestion and probiotic products.